ABOUT US

 Rashad C. Norris,

-Evergreen State College.
-As the founder of Relevant Engagement
+Technical College.
+As the founder of Relevant Engagement Consulting

-Consulting LLC, he partners with State of Washington (DYHS) Department
+universities, the State of Washington (DYHS) Department of Child, Youth

-of Child, Youth and Families Services Community, Reentry and Parole
+and Families Services Community, Reentry and Parole Programs Juvenile

 In addition to his work he has extensive experience in creating black and